rixed/ramen/rmadmin/chart/README.md

 - TimeChartEditForm: An AtomicForm for the whole edition panel (that's made of a single TimeChartEditWidget).

-- TimeChartEditWidget: Made of several subcomponents such as the following.
+- TimeChartEditWidget: The widget controlling what is going to be plotted in a TimeChart.
+Made of several subcomponents such as the following.

 - TimeChartAxisEditor: The editor for axis parameters such as side, scale...

-- TimeChartOptionsEditor: Controls the settings that apply to the TimeChart as a whole.
-Initialized from the same conf value.
+- TimeChartOptionsEditor: Controls the settings that apply to the TimeChart as a whole, such as axis configuration or option to move the chart into another dashboard.

 - TimeChartFunctionFieldsModel: The data model for the numeric fields of a given worker.
 Used to fill the qtableview in the TimeChartFunctionEditor.